-- So a necessary condition for parameter identifiability is that there be at least as many moment structure equations as parameters. - There may be points in the parameter space where the parameter is identifiable, but if so, that set of points has volume zero. - There can be more equations than unknown parameters, and still no unique solution. - Failure of the parameter count rule means that it's impossible to identify the whole parameter vector. - Useful functions of the parameters may be identifiable, maybe including what you really want to know. - Maximum likelihood estimation depends on identifiability of the entire parameter vector (usually).
+- So a necessary condition for parameter identifiability is that there be at least as many moment structure equations as parameters. - There may be points in the parameter space where the parameter is identifiable, but if so, that set of points has volume zero. - It's not a sufficient condition.
+There can be more equations than unknown parameters, and still no unique solution. - Failure of the parameter count rule means that it's impossible to identify the whole parameter vector. - Useful functions of the parameters may be identifiable, maybe including what you really want to know. - Maximum likelihood estimation depends on identifiability of the entire parameter vector (usually).